splynx/powerlynx-doc/system/data-plans.md

 * **Online time limit** – the maximum time the customer can be online after buying the plan on the splash page.

-If one of these limits is reached, the customer will be disconnected, and voucher will be transferred to the status *Used*
+If one of these limits is reached, the customer will be disconnected, and the voucher will be transferred to the status *Used*

 Plan availability: